mpsitech/WhizniumSBE-docs/README.md

 # WhizniumSBE Documentation

-This is a collection of information to help with the WhizniumSBE softeare development procees.
-Additional help is available in the form of public repositories of example projects.
+This is a collection of files to help with the WhizniumSBE software development procees.
+Additional help is available in the form of public repositories containing code of example projects.

+It is suggested to make a local copy of this repository.
+Editors such as Visual Studio Code have built-in Markdown rendering functionality.

 Files in this repository: